Verizon takes hard line on surveillance vote: activists

 The activists asked both companies to schedule votes on a measure calling for the publication of semi-annual reports with details such as how often customer information was shared with government agencies.

-In the November 25 letter, Verizon's attorney at Jones Day told Trillum's Kron the company intended to exclude the surveillance proposal from its proxy filing unless it corrected what it called "procedural deficiencies."
+In the November 25 letter Verizon's attorney at Jones Day told Trillum's Kron that the company intended to exclude the surveillance proposal from its proxy filing unless it corrected what it called "procedural deficiencies."

 (Reporting by Ross Kerber in Boston.
-Additional reporting by Sinead Carew in New York; Editing by Linda Stern, Leslie Gevirtz and Andre Grenon)
+Additional reporting by Sinead Carew in New York; Editing by Linda Stern and Leslie Gevirtz)